Salaries for residents in our program historically fall within the 75th percentile of residency salary range for the Midwest.

 All residents receive 21 calendar days of vacation and 7 calendar days of educational leave.
 Over the course of the residency program, each resident also receives 5 interview days.
 Parental leave is available.

 Each resident receives an annual stipend to purchase books and to support educational activities.
-(PGY1&2: $250, PGY3, $650) In addition, MKSAP will be purchased for each resident in their final year.
+(PGY1&2: $250, PGY3, $650) In addition, MKSAP will be purchased for each resident in their second year.
 Up to Date software is also provided annually.

 CAREER SUPPORT PROGRAM